 Kacheloven.
 He cannot be identified.

 Younger.
 John Younger was born in 1793.
-John was a surgeon with Scott’s Party on board the Nautilus and was accompanies by two younger brothers, Thomas, aged 16 and Charles aged 14.
-In 1822 he was betrothed to Catherine Stanley.
+John was a surgeon with Scott’s Party on board the Nautilus and was accompanied by two younger brothers, Thomas, aged 16 and Charles aged 14.
+In 1822 he married Catherine Stanley.
 He became District Surgeon at Somerset East in 1825 and died in Uitenhage in 1850.